 - Drive to Sariwon City (1 and a half hours) – this city is the capital of North Hwanghae province.
 Here you’ll explore a local folklore park and walk up the tallest hill in the city for an incredible panoramic view of the city.
 There’s a local stall nearby where you’ll be able to try some local Makkoli drinks

 - Continue driving back to Pyongyang stopping at the Reunification Monument for an explanation of the Three Charters of Reunification – a fantastic photo opportunity too

 - Dinner and drinks at a local restaurant in Pyongyang

 - Overnight at the Sosan Hotel

-- Option 1 (included): Depart at 10:10 am on the overnight train to Beijing and enjoy the peaceful countryside of both the DPRK and China.
-Arriving at Beijing Railway Station the following day at 8:30 am.
+- Option 1 (included): Depart Pyongyang at 10:10 am on the train back to China and enjoy the peaceful countryside of the DPRK.
+You will arrive at Dandong Railway Station at 4:30pm.